Integrations > Computer AI Agents

 (optional): To define specific situations where Skyvern should stop.

-- Workflows (Beta): For more complex operations, you can chain multiple tasks.
-Supported workflow features include navigation, actions, data extraction, loops, file parsing, sending emails, and text prompts.
+- Workflows: For more complex operations, you can chain multiple tasks with features including navigation, actions, data extraction, loops, file parsing, sending emails, and text prompts.

 - Tasks: A single request to Skyvern.
 You need to specify: